virajsharma2000/app-ideas/Projects/1-Beginner/Dec2Bin.md

 This challenge requires that the developer implementing it follow these constraints:

 -  Only integer datatype is allowed as the input.
--  The binary of a particular integer in the string must be calculated using a single mathematical function.
-It's up to the uer to figure out which function to use.
+-  The binary output of the integer must be a string.
--  Only strings are allowed as the output binary

 ## User Stories